 1. Vehicle wholesale data in all charts were obtained and referenced from Ford’s financial reports which are available at Ford’s SEC Filings.

 2. Featured images in this article are used under creative commons license and sourced from the following websites: Mike Mozart.

-Readers, investors or visitors are free to use, copy, quote, distribute, modify, edit, share and link any materials in this webpage such as the charts, snapshots, texts, paragraphs and so on.
-All you need to do is provide credits such as a link or mention the name of this website.
+Readers, investors, analysts, bloggers, visitors, researchers, writers, or academicians are highly encouraged to use, copy, quote, distribute, duplicate, modify, edit, upload, download, share and link any materials on this webpage such as the charts, snapshots, texts, paragraphs, etc. in your websites, research papers, essays and so on.